MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c2603.md

 *Visual Studio 2015 and newer:*

 In C++11, a static local variable initialization is guaranteed to be thread-safe; a feature sometimes called "magic statics".
 This is the default starting with Visual Studio 2015.
-The thread-safe statics feature can be disabled by using the  flag to avoid taking a
+The thread-safe statics feature can be disabled by using the /Zc:threadSafeInit- compielr flag.

 One potential cause for this error in Visual Studio 2015 and newer versions is the disabling of thread safe static initialization via the /Zc:threadSafeInit- compiler flag.
-If you are encountering this error, consider whether or not this flag is necessary for your application.
+If you are encountering this error, consider whether or not this flag is necessary for your application, and remove it if possible.